The 2026 Stengl-Wyer Graduate Fellowship competition will open September 2, 2025.

 Stengl-Wyer Graduate Fellowships Program

-Stengl-Wyer Graduate Fellowships support Ph.D. students within the College of Natural Sciences (CNS) studying life and organisms in their natural environments.
-These include students of ecology, evolution and behavior, molecular and cellular biology, plant biology, neuroscience, marine science, and other relevant areas.
+Stengl-Wyer Graduate Fellowships support doctoral candidates pursuing dissertation research on the diversity of life and organisms in their natural environments across many disciplines within the College of Natural Sciences (CNS) including ecology, evolution, molecular and cellular biology, plant biology, neuroscience, marine science, and other relevant areas.
+Stengl-Wyer Graduate Fellows receive:

 -